bilal3387/Unity-Android-Ads-Plugin/README.md

 1. Import the provided unity package to your unity3d project.
 2. Get an object of 'AdsManager' class.
 3. Assign the Ad IDs
-4. Call 'Initialize()' method on 'AdsManager' and you are good to go.
+4. Call 'Initialize()' method on 'AdsManager'.
+5. Show the ads.

 # Code sample for initialization
 		AdsManager manager = AdsManager.SharedObject();